Marginal Interventional Effects: Estimands

-For a class of interventions satisfying Assumptions \ref{assu:Congruity}-\ref{assu:No-feedback}, we define the marginal interventional effect (MIE) as the limit of IE as $\delta$ approaches zero, assuming that it exists.
-That is,
+In addition to Assumption \ref{assu:Continuity}, we also invoke Assumption 5 (\textit{Differentiability}) so that we can define and evaluate the limit of $\textup{IE}_{\delta}$ as $\delta$ approaches zero via L'Hôpital's rule.
+Specifically, for a class of interventions satisfying Assumptions \ref{assu:Consistency}-\ref{assu:Differentiability}, we define the \textit{marginal interventional effect} (MIE) as

-Thus, MIE reflects the per capita effect of an infinitesimal intervention in the class $\{\mathcal{I}_{\delta}:\delta\in[0,M]\}$.
-Following \citet{Carneiro2010a}, we use the word ``marginal'' to highlight the infinitesimal nature of the intervention being considered.
-The MIE is useful because it allows us to evaluate the relative impact of different types of interventions at the margin.
-For example, the MIE under a uniform tuition subsidy applied to all students may be different from that under a means-tested financial aid program.
+The MIE thus captures the per capita effect of an infinitesimal intervention within the class $\{\mathcal{I}_{\delta}:\delta>0\}$.
+The MIE is useful for evaluating the relative impact of alternative interventions at the margin.
+For example, the MIE under a uniform tuition subsidy for all students may differ from that under a means-tested financial aid program.

-The MIE is similar to \citeauthor{Carneiro2010a}'s MPRTE, which is defined as the limit of $\textup{PRTE}(x)$:
+The MIE is closely related to \citeauthor{Carneiro2010a}'s MPRTE, which is defined as the limit of $\textup{PRTE}(x)$: